Mary, Joseph and Larry: Plot

-At a doctor's appointment, Larry embarrassingly tells his physician (Jack Gallagher) that he has a pube stuck in his throat; he advises Larry to take liquids to let it pass through.
+At a doctor's appointment, Larry (Larry David) embarrassingly tells his physician (Jack Gallagher) that he has a pube stuck in his throat; he advises Larry to take liquids to let it pass through.
 At home, Larry's wife Cheryl (Cheryl Hines) informs him that her parents are coming over and he needs to set up for Christmas.
 Larry, a Jew, becomes upset at the prospect of them putting up a Christmas tree for her parents, finding it to be offensive to his faith.
 He goes out and tips his everyone for the holiday, and meets up with his friend Jeff (Jeff Garlin).
 Jeff asks Larry about him going to the U2 concert the previous night, and finds out his housekeeper Dora has been telling people he went there.
 Jeff tells him that he made a phone call to a woman early in the morning and his wife Susie (Susie Essman) found out, so he asks Larry to tell her it was him.
 He does, saying he had called Dora, which Susie doesn't believe.
 At a party, Larry thinks he may have accidentally tipped his waiter twice, so he goes up and asks, to which he denies, and Larry walks away suspicious.

 At home, Larry meets Cheryl's parents and sister, Becky (Kaitlin Olson).
 Cheryl tells Larry that Dora is upset he's not wearing her gifted scarf, and claims he tipped the gardener more than her.
 Becky and Cheryl persuade Larry to take Dora to eat.
 The lunch goes awkwardly, and Larry becomes upset upon seeing the waiter from before say something to Dora in Spanish, assuming it's about him.
 Jeff and Susie show up, and Susie realizes she might've been wrong about the phone call when she sees Larry with Dora.
 In the night, Cheryl tells Larry that Dora quit on the grounds that Susie told her Cheryl dislikes her.
 Then, Cheryl says she called Susie, who informed her of the fib about Larry calling Dora late at night.

 The family prepares to go out the following morning, and Cheryl asks Larry where the cookie replica of the nativity scene, to which Larry confesses he ate them all.
 Cheryl's infuriated family yells at him, and they leave him behind at home.
 Larry drives around, eventually finding people dressed for a real nativity scene.
 He asks them to go to his house, and they work out a deal with Larry donating $500 and a meal to the church.
 After they finish preparing, Larry ogles Mary (Alexandra Wilson), and Joseph (David Koechner) tackles him, choking him; the pube finally leaves Larry's throat, which he loudly proclaims in front of Cheryl's family.